-Next, I hung the light fixture on the wall (I kept all of the wires intact just in case I ever want to hook it up to electricity).
+After the bracket was up I attached the sconce.
+I did keep all of the wires intact just in case I ever want to hook the light up to electricity.

-That’s it!
-An easy lighting hack when you can't run wires for electricity.
+An easy DIY lighting hack when you can't run wires for electricity.

-- My puck light was a bit big for the tapered shade on my sconce.
+The puck light I used was a bit big for the tapered shade on my sconce.
 When I glued it to the adapter it wouldn't screw into the outlet so I had to improvise.
 I just added a shim, by way of a wood round cut from a stick.
 Easy fix.
 The batteries for the puck light are still easily accessible.

-- I found that when you're looking for battery operated lights to look for the highest number of lumens.
+When you're looking for battery operated lights you need to look for the highest number of lumens.
 The higher the lumens, the brighter the light.

-- Remember, these are battery operated, which means they don't last all that long.
-My light is more for looks than function so it's not turned on every day.
+Remember, these are battery operated, which means they don't last all that long.
+My wireless sconce is more for looks than function so it's not something I use every day.
 It's the perfect solution for my space.